jessicasc/jessicasc/README.md

 ### Hello world 👋

-I'm an intern at TecBan living in São Paulo, Brazil
+I'm an analyst at TecBan living in São Paulo, Brazil

 - Now I'm especially learning about Flutter and discovering this new world in mobile development